Split square and split carpet as examples of non-metrizable IFS attractors: Introduction

 \section{Introduction}

 The theory of iterated function systems (IFS) defined on general topological spaces is fairly well developed, cf. \cite{BKNNS, Barrientos2017, Barrientos2020, FitzsimmonsKunze-June2020, Kameyama, Kieninger, McGehee, MiculescuMihail, Tetenov2017}.
 In that regard, various concepts of attractors have been introduced.
 However, the examples of IFSs that are defined on non-metrizable spaces and admit an attractor seem to be very scarce, e.g., \cite[Example 6]{BLesR2016chaos}, \cite[Example 3.8]{LSS-Manual}.
+In principle, to construct IFSs with non-metrizable attractors, one could use point transitive dynamical systems (in particular, minimal dynamical systems); see \cite[Example 2]{BLesR2018fractals} for a specific construction which works in general.
+However, no efficient characterization of spaces admitting transitive (minimal) systems is known, even in the case of metrizable spaces, and the advance of the subject is quite scattered, see for instance \cite{BoCiFo2021}.
+Moreover, the amount of standard examples of non-metrizable spaces that are compact and separable (a necessary condition for an attractor of an IFS \cite[Proposition 5]{BLesR2016chaos}) is rather small, e.g., \cite{PiBase}.

 The aim of this work is to provide two examples of IFSs with non-metrizable attractors.
-They are inspired by the IFS in \cite[Example 6]{BLesR2016chaos}, which is acting on the split interval (aka two arrows space aka double arrow space, cf. \cite{PiBase, Engelking}).
+They are inspired by the IFS in \cite[Example 6]{BLesR2016chaos}, which is acting on the split interval (also called double arrow space \cite{PiBase} or two arrows space \cite{Engelking}).

+In section 2 we present a construction and properties of the first example, the split square.
+We show that it is the attractor of an iterated function system constructed in section 3.
+The second example, called split carpet, is described in the last section.